dnndev/xmp-docs/template-controls/format.md

 context: template
 summary: >-
   The Format tag allows you to present your data in a more user-friendly format.
   With it, you can format currency, numbers, dates.
+You can perform text substitutions and regular expression substitutions.
+It also provides you with the ability to cloak text - i.e. obfuscate it so that web 'bots have more difficulty scraping your web pages for data like email addresses.
 keywords:
   - format
   - template